LolaSL/reddit-client/README.md

 It is possible to filter the posts of a subreddit with the given search box.
 By clicking on the title of a post, the post can be displayed in a focused modal view.
 Clicking the up - or downvote button simulates submitting a vote for the respective post (Since the Reddit API is read-only, no votes are actually submitted).
 Clicking the comments icon opens a selection of user comments for the respective post.

-Dashboard includes an option to open a few web links such as Github, Linkedin and Reddit and to login and logout from an application.
+The user can open button Dashboard which includes an option to reach a few websites such as Github (relevant project repository), Linkedin (project author profile) and Reddit; button Login has an option to login user to application.
+Login form is modal form with inputs for each field (name, email and password) and the button Submit wich submites user data.
+When user submites data user's name is appeared near buttom Logout.
+The button Logout is logouts the user.

 ## Available Scripts